know-cujojs/know/src/documents/tutorials/modules/consuming-locating-modules-in-amd.html.md

 ### Module ids != urls

-It is easy to get started by setting the base url and putting a few modules in that folder, but don't be lulled into thinking that module ids are simply shortened urls.
+It is easy to get started by setting the base url and putting a few modules in that folder, but don't be tempted to think that module ids are simply shortened urls.
 This pattern fails to scale beyond relatively small applications.
 Larger applications require organizational strategies.
 Another tutorial explores an organizational strategy called "packages".